syncfusion-content/xamarin-docs/Xamarin/Chips/Customization.md

 ## BorderThickness

-The [`BorderThickness`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Border.SfBorder.html#Syncfusion_XForms_Border_SfBorder_BorderThickness) property customizes the border thickness of the SfChip on four sides.
+The [`BorderThickness`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.Border.SfBorder.html#Syncfusion_XForms_Border_SfBorder_BorderThickness) property is used to customizes the border thickness of the SfChip on four sides.

 {% tabs %}